 - encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.”
 (Promoting fundamental British values as part of SMSC in schools, November 2014)

-To read our 'Promoting British Values' Policy, please click here.
+To read our 'Promoting British Values' Policy, please visit the Policies page of the website by clicking here.

-Please find below our 2021-2022 British Values Statement.
-This provides an overview of our coverage of British Values and the planned impact will have.
+Please find below our 2022-2023 British Values Statement.
+This provides an overview of our coverage of British Values and the planned impact it will have.